mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/advanced_concepts/index.md

 ![Relationship Settings](/images/advanced_concepts/image_015.png)

 By default, any style you set will be applied to all rows of your records, but you can also select to have different colors according to a certain condition.
 For instance, suppose the School Management System had a field named `Status` in its `Student` Tipo.
-This field was to be used to indicate wether the student was still in the school or not and it had four possible values:
+This field was to be used to indicate whether the student was still in the school or not and it had four possible values:

  - **Admitted**: The student has been admitted to the school after sending in their application, but they are still not enrolled.
  - **Enrolled**: The student has started their program.